Eddie Edward

-Giovanni Edson "Eddie" Edward (born September 20, 1988) is a former Canadian soccer player who played as a defender.
+Giovanni Edson "Eddie" Edward (born September 20, 1988) is a Canadian former soccer player who played as a defender.

 Career

 Youth and college

 Edward's amateur and collegiate soccer career allowed him to travel across North America.
 After graduating from the Ottawa Fury's Youth program, Edward began his collegiate duties at the NAIA's Graceland University.
 In his four years at Graceland, he helped the Jackets to an overall 58–16–8 record while scoring 15 goals and adding 13 assists.
 In 2006, Edward was part of Graceland's NAIA National Championship-winning squad, while in 2007, he helped the team become Region V and Conference Champions.
 Edward has also twice been named to the NAIA's Heart of America Athletic All-Conference team, in 2007 and 2008.

 The Ottawa native is no stranger to the PDL, having traversed the amateur soccer ranks over the past three years with Ottawa Fury (2007, 2009) as well as with the Des Moines Menace in 2008 and Kansas City Brass in 2009.
 Edward has also featured for the Kansas City Wizards U19 squad where he led the team in goals helping them reach their first National finals appearance.
 Edward's ascention to the MLS professional ranks represents only the second-ever Fury player to achieve the feat after Tyler Hemming played for Toronto FC in 2007-2008.